 As a result of the decision to use a third-party vendor, the existing system will become unnecessary.
 Before it is shut down and disposed of, however, it should be fully backed up, including both the software and data, and documented for future reference.
-It is suggested that the system run in parallel with the third-party vendor’s system for a period of time before it is shut down.
-If parallel testing reveals that the selected third-party vendor cannot meet all anticipated needs, a new third-party vendor should be selected.